by Andrea Trudden, Vice President of Communications & MarketingHeartbeat International

 Now is the time to revisit your Center’s policies and procedures relating to security and evaluate them given today’s climate and the intensifying extremism by the pro-choice movement.
 Here are a few policies and procedures we recommend you implement:

-If your center offers medical services, the Freedom of Access to Clinic Entrances Act (“FACE Act”) likely applies to your center and could be a very powerful tool in dealing with protestors.
+The Freedom of Access to Clinic Entrances Act (“FACE Act”) likely applies to your center and could be a very powerful tool in dealing with protestors.
 The FACE Act prohibits violent, threatening, damaging and obstructive behavior towards anyone obtaining or providing reproductive health services.
 Violators of the FACE Act could be fined or even imprisoned.
 The Act also provides civil remedies to the victims, including compensatory and punitive damages, as well as injunctive relief.
-The FACE Act provides for statutory damages, making it even easier to recover money from protesters violate it.
+The FACE Act provides for statutory damages, making it even easier to recover money from protesters who violate it.
 If protesters outside your clinic attempt to block or impede access to the clinic, to intimidate your clients, or cause property damage, please contact Heartbeat to discuss your options.
+We have been informed that from the FBI's perspective, pregnancy help organizations are covered under the FACE Act.
+Click here for an FBI resource booklet.

 While we hope that you never need use of this information, it is always good to take the opportunity to review your security policies with staff and volunteers and ensure that you are ready, just in case.